Feature Engineering with Regularity Structures: Numerical simulations

-\begin{remark} We compare the results from Algorithm~\ref{alg:1} with several basic off-the-shelf learning algorithms.
-To do this, for $(u,\xi) \in U^\obs$ we transform all the space-time points of the forcing $\xi$ into a vector (in this case a vector of $100000$ points) and applied SVM, K-nearest neighbours, and Random Forest regressions to predict the value of $u(t,x)$ for some observed and fixed $(t,x) \in [0,T]\times D$.
-None of these algorithms gave better than $30\%$ error at $(t,x) = (1, 0.5)$.
-Moreover, neither scaling the data, nor taking less space-time points of $\xi$, nor increasing the number of functions in $U^\obs$ drastically improved the error. \end{remark}
+We compare the results from Algorithm~\ref{alg:1} with several basic off-the-shelf learning algorithms.
+To do this, for $(u,\xi) \in U^\obs$ we transform all the space-time points of the forcing $\xi$ into a vector (in this case a vector of $100000$ points) and applied support vector regression (SVR), K-nearest neighbours (KNN), and random forest regressions (RFR) to predict the value of $u(t,x)$ for $(t,x)=(1,0.5)\in [0,T]\times D$.
+These algorithms were applied with the default settings in the Python \verb|sklearn| library (e.g. SVR was taken with the RBF kernel) and each algorithm was tested on $1000$ realisations of the noise with a $700$:$300$ split for training and testing data as before.
+We give the results in Table \ref{table:off_shelf}.
+None of these algorithms gave better than $35\%$ error.
+We also subsampled $\xi$ by taking $50, 200$ and $1000$ evenly sampled space-time points (vs. the full $100000$ points) to avoid over-fitting, but these three choices only increased the error for each regressor.
+This short comparison demonstrates that the MFV captures information that is lost by treating the noise simply as a large vector.